velohero-com/help/docs/email-import.md

 # Import Workout Files by Email

+!!! warning "Pro Member"
+    Exclusive function for Pro members!
+You must be a Pro member to upload training files.

 As an example the "Wahoo Fitness" app is used.
 With other apps it works similarly.

 ## Get your own email address